Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

 \subsection{R{\"o}ver--Nekrashevych Groups}

-The R{\"o}ver--Nekrashevych groups were first fully introduced by Nekrashevych in \cite{nekrashevych04}, where he introduced them as a certain subgroup of the unitary group of a Cuntz-Pimsner algebra.
+The R{\"o}ver--Nekrashevych groups were first fully introduced by Nekrashevych in \cite{nekrashevych04} as a certain subgroup of the unitary group of a Cuntz-Pimsner algebra.
 They are defined as a certain ``mash-up" of a self-similar group $G$ and the Higman--Thompson group $V_d$, and typically denoted as $V_d(G)$.
 In this section, we prove irreducibility for the case of the R{\"o}ver--Nekrashevych group factors, and in fact we obtain a stronger conclusion than in Theorem~\ref{thrm:Irreducible}.
 We prove that the inclusion $L([F_d,F_d]) \subseteq L(V_d(G))$ is irreducible, and obtain as an easy corollary that the inclusion $L(F_d) \subseteq L(V_d(G))$ is also irreducible.
-However, we shall see that neither $L(F_d) \subseteq L(V_d(G))$ nor $L([F_d,F_d]) \subseteq L(V_d(G))$ always satisfies the weak asymptotic homomorphism property.
+However, we shall see that neither $L(F_d) \subseteq L(V_d(G))$ nor $L([F_d,F_d]) \subseteq L(V_d(G))$ always satisfies the WAHP.

 Although the R{\"o}ver--Nekrashevych groups do in fact arise from $d$-ary cloning systems, as was proven in \cite{skipper21}, we will use neither this description nor their description as a certain group of unitaries in this section.
 Instead, we use their alternative description as certain homeomorphisms of the boundary of the infinite, rooted, regular $d$-ary tree $\mathcal{T}_d$.
 Note that the boundary of $\mathcal{T}_d$ is homeomorphic to the $d$-ary Cantor space which can be identified with the space of all infinite words in the alphabet $\{1,2,\dots,d\}$.
 This particular model of R{\"o}ver--Nekrashevych groups as certain groups of homeomorphisms is what will enable us to prove some stronger results.
 As we hinted at in the introduction, the reason for dealing with the R{\"o}ver--Nekrashevych groups separately in this way is that they are the most important class of groups arising from $d$-ary cloning systems which are almost never fully compatible and not necessarily diverse, so none of our current theorems apply to prove that the inclusion is irreducible.
 Let us now recall the concept of a self-similar group.